ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ECTs have five attributes:

+{:ect-enum: style="format %d."}

+{: ect-enum}
-1. Environment : Identifies the Target Environment.
+* Environment : Identifies the Target Environment.
 Environments are identified using instance, class, or group identifiers.
 Environments may be composed of elements, each having an element identifier.

-2. Elements : Identifies the set of elements contained within a Target Environment and their trustworthiness Claims.
+* Elements : Identifies the set of elements contained within a Target Environment and their trustworthiness Claims.

-3. Authority : Identifies the entity that issued the tuple.
+* Authority : Identifies the entity that issued the tuple.
 A certain type of key material by which the authority (and corresponding provenance) of the tuple can be determined, such as the public key of an asymmetric key pair that is associated with an authority's PKIX certificate.

-4. Conceptual Message Type : Identifies the type of Conceptual Message that originated the tuple.
+* Conceptual Message Type : Identifies the type of Conceptual Message that originated the tuple.

-5. Profile : The profile that defines this tuple.
+* Profile : The profile that defines this tuple.
 If no profile is used, this attribute is omitted.

 The following CDDL describes the ECT structure in more detail.